The geometry of jamming algorithms in the random Lorentz gas

-Some of us have recently proposed that a well-defined quantity might be ``the lowest jammed density achievable through bulk physical processes involving monotonic compression'', $\varphi_\mathrm{J0}$~\cite{morse2024amorphous}.
-Put differently, one would like to identify an algorithm for jamming hard spheres akin to gradient descent (GD) for energy minimization in that it is greedy and local.
 This idea is not new.
 In the mid-1980s, Stillinger and Weber systematically approximated the jammed inherent structures (IS) of hard spheres by using GD for systems with ever steeper interactions~\cite{stillinger1985}.
-More recently, Torquato and Jiao have formulated a linear programming scheme for hard spheres to reach jamming~\cite{torquato2010robustLP} -- later generalized as CALiPPSO~\cite{artiaco2022} -- and Lerner et al. have formulated an overdamped compression scheme for that same purpose~\cite{lerner2013low}.
+More recently, Torquato and Jiao have formulated a linear programming scheme for hard spheres to reach jamming~\cite{torquato2010robustLP} -- later generalized as CALiPPSO~\cite{artiaco2020,artiaco2022} -- and Lerner et al. have formulated an overdamped compression scheme for that same purpose~\cite{lerner2013low}.
 For various reasons, however, the effectiveness of these schemes at attaining $\varphi_\mathrm{J0}$ has not been systematically evaluated.
 (See Ref.~\cite{morse2024amorphous} for an effort along this direction.)
 More problematically, a qualitative understanding of the similarities and differences between these schemes has yet to be teased out.
-Even in the simplifying limit $d\rightarrow\infty$ (out-of-equilibrium) insights are in short supply~\cite{manacorda2022gradient}.
+Even in the simplifying limit of $d\rightarrow\infty$ (out-of-equilibrium) insights are in short supply~\cite{manacorda2022gradient}.